FirelyTeam/firely-terminal-pipeline/README.md

 * OUTPUT_FORMAT:
     - description: Specify the format of the validation output: Allowed values: 'RAW', 'SUMMARY' (produces a markdown compatible overview of all validation issues)
     -  required: false
+ * JAVA_VALIDATION_OPTIONS:
+   - description: 'Custom options passed to the Java validator.
+See https://confluence.hl7.org/display/FHIR/Using+the+FHIR+Validator'
+   - required: false
+ * SIMPLIFIER_USERNAME:
+   - description: 'Simplifier username, needed for running Quality Control checks.
+Please use GitHub Secrets for this variable.'
+   - required: true
+ * SIMPLIFIER_PASSWORD:
+   - description: 'Simplifier password, needed for running Quality Control checks.
+Please use GitHub Secrets for this variable.'
+   - required: true

 ## Changelog